 St. Joseph's Cathedral is located near the intersection of Airport Road (Street 2) and Seventeenth Street.
-The parish has over 100,000 expatriate Catholics from all over the world.
+(CLICK FOR LOCATION MAP).

 On 19 March 1981, the foundation for the present Church was laid, following the Ruler’s decision that the Church and its associated schools be moved to a different location.
 The inauguration of the new complex took place on 25 February 1983, in the presence of Sheikh Shakbut.

 The parish today has over 100,000 expatriate Catholics from all over the world.
 With the growing economy within the region, the Church has also witnessed a steady increase in the number of faithful.
 Masses are celebrated in several different languages and the Church is generally seen packed to full capacity at most services.